-REQUEST FOR MISCELLANEOUS EXPENSES SUPPLEMENTAL JOB DISPLACEMENT NON-TRANSFERABLE VOUCHER FORM
+REQUEST FOR MISCELLANEOUS EXPENSES

-Employee Last Name Employee First Name МІ
+This section is to be completed by the Claims Ad Employee Last Name dministrator Employee First Name MI

-Claims Administrator Claims Repres entative
+Claims Administrator Claims Repre sentative

 Claims Mailing Address

 City State Zip Code Claim No.

 Claims Email Address Date of Injury

-☐ I request \$500 as a miscellaneous expense rei mbursement or advance.
+I request \$500 as a miscellaneous expense reimburse ement or advance

 Injured Employee Signature: Date MM/DD/YYYY

 If you would like to request miscellaneous expenses, please complete this form and submit it to the claims adjuster.
 If an e-mail address was provided, you can submit this form via e-mail, otherwise, please mail this form to the claims adjuster.
-You will not be entitled to any other voucher payment for transportation, travel expenses, telephone or internet access, clothing or uniforms or incidental expenses.
+You will not be entitled to any other voucher payment for transportation, travel expenses, expenses, telephone or internet access, clothing or uniforms or incidental expenses.